Mongoose2k3/Contact-Your-Government/README.md

 1. [Sample letter to State Representative or Senator.txt](./Sample%20letter%20to%20State%20Representative%20or%20Senator.txt)

 # Vote NO for these bills
-1. H.R.
-798
-2. H.R.
-6126
-3. H.R.
-3266
-4. H.R.
-340
-5. H.R.
-3774
-6. H.R.
-599
-7. H.R.
-894

- Please call your senator and ask them to reject the following bills.
-They all for supporting Isreal and zionisum The general Senate's number is.
+* Please call your senator and ask them to reject the following bills.
+They all for supporting Isreal and zionism.
+* The general Senate's number is.
 202-224-3121
 Ask for your senator by name or state.

+1. **H.R.
+798** Condemning the support of Hamas, Hezbollah, and other terrorist organiza- tions at institutions of higher education
+2. **H.R.
+6126**
+The Israel Security Supplemental Appropriations Act
+3. **H.R.
+3266**
+Peace and Tolerance in Palestinian Education Act
+4. **H.R.
+340**
+Hamas International Financing Prevention Act
+5. **H.R.
+3774** To impose additional sanctions with respect to the importation or facilitation of the importation of petroleum products from Iran, and for other purposes
+6. **H.R.
+599**
+To designate the facility of the United States Postal Service located at 3500 West 6th Street, Suite 103 in Los Angeles, California, as the "Dosan Ahn Chang Ho Post Office"
+7. **H.R.
+894**
+Strongly condemning and denouncing the drastic rise of antisemitism in the United States and around the world

 <h2>Oregon Senators</h2>
 <ol>